-Viewers from 29 countries joined the MET Conference before.
-Our common aim is a better and more ethical life with dogs.
+Our common goal is a better and more ethical living with dogs.
+Join us!

 Lenght: 2 hours 30 minutes (including 30 minutes Q & A part).